 (120 credit hours) Requirements subject to change.

 Springfield College remains in the forefront of psychology education by providing the community with broadly trained, practically experienced professionals who are prepared to enter the workplace.
-As undergraduates, psychology students explore topics such as child psychology, motivation and learning, abnormal psychology, social psychology, and interviewing and counseling.
+As undergraduates, psychology students explore child psychology, motivation and learning, abnormal psychology, educational psychology, and interviewing and counseling.
 The goals of Springfield College’s undergraduate psychology program are to introduce students to the primary areas of importance in psychology and to prepare them for ever-growing career opportunities.

-For additional information about the undergraduate psychology major, contact Dr. Allison Cumming-McCann, chairperson of the psychology department, at (413) 748-3025, or the Admissions Office at (800) 343-1257.
-For more information about the early childhood special education teacher licensure program, contact Dr. Linda Delano, director of teacher preparation programs, at (413) 748-3155.
+For additional information about the undergraduate psychology major, contact Dr. Marjie Marcotte, director of undergraduate psychology programs, at (413) 748-3075, or the Admissions Office at (800) 343-1257.
+For more information about the early childhood teacher licensure program, contact Dr. Linda Delano, director of teacher preparation programs, at (413) 748-3155.